gowthamrao/rameritrade/README.md

 Please heed the following warning for the order\_place function.
 WARNING: TRADES THAT ARE SUCCESSFULLY ENTERED WILL BE SUBMITTED IMMEDIATELY THERE IS NO REVIEW PROCESS.
-THIS FUNCTION HAS HUNDREDS OF POTENTIAL COMBINATIONS AND ONLY A HANDFUL HAVE BEEN TESTED.
+THE `order_place` FUNCTION HAS HUNDREDS OF POTENTIAL COMBINATIONS AND ONLY A HANDFUL HAVE BEEN TESTED.
 IT IS STRONGLY RECOMMENDED TO TEST THE DESIRED ORDER ON A VERY SMALL QUANTITY WITH LITTLE MONEY AT STAKE.
 ANOTHER OPTION IS TO USE LIMIT ORDERS FAR FROM THE CURRENT PRICE.
 TD AMERITRADE HAS THEIR OWN ERROR HANDLING BUT IF A SUCCESSFUL COMBINATION IS ENTERED IT COULD BE EXECUTED IMMEDIATELY.
 DOUBLE CHECK ALL ENTRIES BEFORE SUBMITTING.

 ## Installation